jeroenvdwaal/stateless_presence/README.md

 # Presence service

 Project to investigate how to create a stateless approach for a load balancing Presence Service.
+This could help extending the PC Saas service framework with scaling services.

 Presence registration and de-registration could be done from within a `REST API`, which allows a load balancer to forward to any of the running services.
 This allows for easy scaling up and scaling down.
 The response of the service is only returned in case the service has successfully processed the API call.
 If not processed in a particular time-span, the request can be send to another service.